pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0117.md

 )
 ```

-However, with the new properties added to an enum this can be shorted to just the following:
+With the new properties added to an enum this can be shorted to just the following:

 ```diff
  .sheet(